Writing

 Also available open access.

 Latinx Shakespeares.Org.
-Created, built, and manage an online archive of Latinx theatre adaptation.
+Created, built, and manage an open access archive of Latinx theatre adaptation.

 The archive holds information on over 275 plays and productions, including ephemera and